Elucidation/c3/README.txt

 --------------

 May 5th 2011, the AWS interaction requires an AwsCredentials.properties file containing access key & secret access key to be able to access a user's Amazon Web Services.
+The keys can be found at http://aws.amazon.com/security-credentials
-Without this, the Cloud portion of the program cannot function!
+The 'AwsCredentials.properties' file needs to be stored in the src/ directory Without this, the Cloud portion of the program cannot function!